 Five Rivers MetroParks cares deeply about the health of its employees, volunteers and community.

 Five Rivers MetroParks continues to follow the directives and requirements from Ohio Department of Health (ODH), Public Health — Dayton & Montgomery County and Centers for Disease Control and Prevention (CDC).
 MetroParks also is responding with the health and safety of its community, volunteers and employees top of mind.
 MetroParks will update this web page as the situation evolves.

-You can also find the most current information — as well as navigate trails, locate park amenities and much more — by downloading Five Rivers MetroParks’ new mobile app, powered by OuterSpatial.
+You can also find the most current information — as well as navigate trails, locate park amenities and much more — by downloading Five Rivers MetroParks’ mobile app, powered by OuterSpatial.